gdiaz384/py3TranslateLLM/README.md

     - CPU/Nvidia GPUs: [KoboldCPP](//github.com/LostRuins/koboldcpp), [FAQ](//github.com/LostRuins/koboldcpp/wiki).
     - AMD GPUs: [KoboldCPP-ROCM](//github.com/YellowRoseCx/koboldcpp-rocm).
     - Developed and tested using `KoboldCPP_nocuda.exe` v1.53 which implements KoboldCPP API v1.
+- [fairseq](//github.com/facebookresearch/fairseq) is a library released by Facebook/Meta for data training.
+    - Sugoi NMT is a wrapper for fairseq that comes preconfigured with a Japanese->English dictionary.
+    - To install and use fairseq outside of Jpn->Eng translation, refer to fairseq's [documentation](//fairseq.readthedocs.io/en/latest) and obtain an appropriately trained model.
-- Sugoi NMT requires [Sugoi Translator](//sugoitoolkit.com/).
-Tested using Sugoi Offline Translator 4.0 (part of Sugoi Toolkit 6.0).
+- Sugoi NMT, a wrapper for fairseq that only does Jpn->Eng translation, requires Sugoi Translator which is part of the [Sugoi Toolkit](//sugoitoolkit.com).
     - DL: [here](//www.patreon.com/mingshiba/about) or [here](//archive.org/search?query=Sugoi+Translator+Toolkit).
     - Reccomended: Update the base [model](//www.kecl.ntt.co.jp/icl/lirg/jparacrawl).
         - Download -> NMT Models (based on v3.0) -> Direction -> Japanese-to-English -> big -> Download
         - Move `big.pretrain.pt`, `dict.en.txt`, and `dict.ja.txt` to: `Sugoi-Translator-Toolkit\Code\backendServer\Program-Backend\Sugoi-Japanese-Translator\offlineTranslation\fairseq\japaneseModel`
+    - Reccomended: Remove some of the included spyware.
+        - Open: `Sugoi-Translator-Toolkit\Code\backendServer\Program-Backend\Sugoi-Japanese-Translator\main.js`
+        - Comment out `/*  */` or delete the analytics.
+    - Tested using Sugoi Offline Translator 4.0 which is part of Sugoi Toolkit 6.0/7.0.

 ## Usage: